danilocurvelo/imd0030-20242/assessments/midterm.md

 > 1. Add "known" words.
 > 1. Return how many "observed" words are present in "known".
 >
-> Give a worst-case asymptotic analysis for all methods where _N_ is the number of "observed" words and MM is the number of "known" words.
+> Give a worst-case asymptotic analysis for all methods where _N_ is the number of "observed" words and _M_ is the number of "known" words.

 {: .note .d-none }
 > Describe 3 approaches to design a data type that can: